-Activator Technique (hand held instruments) used to facilitate enhanced joint movement and is suitable for all individuals and different level of severity
+Activator Technique or Impulse Mobilisation Therapy (hand-held instruments) is used to facilitate improved joint mobility and is appropriate for all persons and levels of severity.

-SOT pelvic blocking (mobilisation of pelvic joints) to facilitate the joint movement in the pelvis, and sacrum joints
+SOT pelvic blocking (mobilisation of pelvic joints) to promote pelvic and sacral joint mobility

 Massage for muscular tightness and tension is common for Scoliosis sufferers due to the abnormal spinal positioning.
 Specific massage and muscle releasing techniques are ideal for improving muscle tension and therefore relieving pain